-'''

 >>[nrows,ncols]=size(B)

-'''

 Using the 'import' wizard Simple files, such as comma-separated-value files, simple spreadsheets, audio files, etc can often be read using the 'import' wizard.
-To try this, right-click the 'examplefile1.dat' file in the directory window (see below)
+To try this, click the 'Import Data' button on the main matlab window (see below)

 and then select 'import file' from the popup window.
 The resulting window should show you what's in the file, and give you some options for reading it.
-If you accept all the defaults, the data in the file will be read into a matrix valued variable called 'examplefile1'
+If you then select 'Import Selection>Import Data', the data in the file will be read into a matrix valued variable called 'examplefile1'

 Formatted text files: With a bit of work, you can produce more readable text files.
-For example, write a MATLAB script in an M-file containing the following lines fclose (outfile);
+For example, write a MATLAB script in an M-file containing the following lines s = [Now is the winter of our discontent]

-'''

-s = ['Now is the winter of our discontent ';

-'Made glorious summer by this son of York ';
+''' 'Made glorious summer by this son of York ';

 'And all the clouds that lowrd upon our house';

 'In the deep bosom of the ocean buried '];

-% Note that you have to add blanks to make the lines all the same length, or MATLAB gives an error
+% Note that you have to add blanks to make the lines all the same length, or MATLAB gives an error phone = [202,456,1414];

-'''

-phone = [202,456,1414]; pop = 6872809095; outfile = fopen('examplefile2.dat','wt'); fprintf(outfile,' MY FILE OF USEFUL INFORMATION \n\n'); fprintf(outfile,' First lines of Richard III \n'); fprintf(outfile,' %44s \n',s(1,:),s(2,:),s(3,:),s(4,:)); fprintf(outfile,'\n Phone number for White House: '); fprintf(outfile,'%3d %3d %4d',phone); fprintf(outfile,'\n\n Estimated global population on Jan 1 2009 %d',pop);
+pop = 7054168338;

+outfile = fopen('examplefile2.dat','wt');

+fprintf(outfile,' MY FILE OF USEFUL INFORMATION \n\n');

+fprintf(outfile,' First lines of Richard III \n'); '''

-Then run the script, open the file examplefile2.dat to see what you got.
+fclose (outfile); Then run the script, open the file examplefile2.dat to see what you got.
 For full details of the fprintf command you will need to consult the MATLAB manual (look under 'Functions' for the entry entitled I/O).
 Here is a brief explanation of what these commands do.